Video version of this article

 Related article: FACT-CHECKED Series: Armie Hammer and 32 Facts About Our Mega-Star

 Once again, ask people who Claudette Colvin is, if they don’t know, then tell them what you have learned today.
 Tell everyone.
 Rosa Parks is a hero.
 Claudette Colvin is a hero.
-Hollywood Insider has all the space needed for all the heroes all over the world.
+Once again I repeat Ambroase’s words, Hollywood Insider has all the space needed for all the heroes all over the world.
+Black heroes matter, Black lives matter.

 By Carrie Fishbane